 From 2012 to 2017, Mitisek solely dedicated time to helping build the Colorado innovation community.
 He wanted to operate non-profit and community organizations at startup speed and here is a timeline of some the programs he started up:

-In 2012, as one of the founders and co-chair, Mitisek led the successful organization of the initial group of leaders that created Denver Startup Week, which was the first and largest event of its kind celebrating entrepreneurship in Denver.
+In 2012, as a founder and co-chair, Mitisek led the successful organization of the initial group of leaders that created Denver Startup Week, which was the first and largest event of its kind celebrating entrepreneurship in Denver.
 In 2017, the program attracted over 19,000+ attendees and was recognized as the largest “free” startup event in the United States.
 Today, he still helps lead the organization and serves as a co-organizer.

 In 2013, in search of a platform to connect entrepreneurs digitally in Colorado, Mitisek recruited and helped launch BuiltinColorado, now the largest hub for startups and technology Colorado with over 50K+ members.

 In 2014, while at CTA, Mitisek was instrumental in forming, capitalizing and launching the Colorado Technology Foundation and the Startup Colorado Community Fund.
 Together, they accounted for over $300K in community funding to support talent development, workforce, startups and innovation in Colorado.

 In 2015, Mitisek was a founder and partner in leading the development of The Commons on Champa - a 20,000 sq. ft. haven and resource center for those “starting up” and building companies in Colorado.
-Within one year, The Commons has served over 17,500 visitors and hosted over 200+ events to further innovation and entrepreneurship in Denver.
+Within one year, The Commons had served over 17,500 visitors and hosted over 200+ events to further innovation and entrepreneurship in Denver.